RuiHuangNUS/MARS-Reconfig/README.md

    * Set the MPC horizon on line 52 (the default value is 10).
    * Set the higher-level loss horizon on line 53 (the default value is 20).

-### B: Algorithm 3 Plan Disassembly and Assembly Sequence
+### 5.3 Algorithm 3 Plan Disassembly and Assembly Sequence

 1. Open the Python file '**XXX.py**' in the folder '**Algorithm**'
 2. Before running, please do the following settings: